LGN520/farreach-public/ycsb-implementation.md

 				- Dump twitter traces through keydump.
 				- Fix a typo of libcommon to deserialize PUTREQ_LARGEVALUE_SEQ correctly
 				- Fix memory overflow issue for cluster 40
-				- TODO: run.
 				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments
 			* Add the results of static pattern (w/o server rotations; w/ only two storage servers) for exp4 on dynamic workloads
-			* TODO: Run multiple times of each experiment (as many times as we can)
+			* Run multiple times of each experiment (as many times as we can)
 				- [IMPORTANT] keep all raw data of each time for each experiment
 				- NOTE: if you use an individual script to run a given experiment multiple times, you can give an iteration number of the current running time, and backup the statistics files to the directory related with the iteration number in the script before next time of running
 				- NOTE: to login Tofino as root in the script such that you can launch and configure switch automatically, you can use `ssh -i <private-key-for-switch> root@bf1 "<command>"`
-					+ TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh

 - 11.6
 	+ Siyuan